algernon-A/LineToolLite/README.md

 ## Installation
 1. Make sure that BepInEx 5 is installed.
-1. Place the `LineTool` folder in the archive in your BepInEx `Plugins` folder.
+1. Place the `LineToolLite` folder in the archive in your BepInEx `Plugins` folder.

 ## Support
 It's usually easiest to contact me at the [**Cities: Skylines modding Discord**](https://discord.gg/ZaH2zjtk), or I'm also contactable as u/algernon_A on the [Cities: Skylines modding Subreddit](https://www.reddit.com/r/CitiesSkylinesModding) (r/CitiesSkylinesModding).
 You could also raise an issue on the GitHub.